Archived Content

 SALARY AND BENEFITS: Salary is commensurate with education and experience.
 We offer an excellent benefits package (health insurance, life insurance, thrift savings plan, retirement, etc.) and many opportunities to continue professional development.

-EXPERIENCE AND SKILLS SOUGHT:
+EXPERIENCE AND SKILLS SOUGHT:- Relevant doctoral degree

 - At least 1year instrument development experience preferred